Monday, February 18, 2013

 Another kind of glamorous work that we Foreign Service officers do is serve our country by hosting scores of venerable Congressional members, those faithful representatives of our beloved nation.
 The Congressional delegation that arrives at post – an event lovingly called a “CODEL” – sends shivers down the spine of every entry-level officer, whether from excitement or fear, no one dares to admit.
 A CODEL visit, or any other VIP visitor from the US for that matter, is like making a cake for the first time ever.
 You have read the recipe, it all looks straightforward, you start doing it and realize somewhere down the road that it is much more involved; you run for more supplies; call in the neighbors for support; call a bunch of people including your mama on the phone; watch a video or two online for instructions and eventually end up buying new appliances for next time.

 Same with the VIP visit.
 It starts off innocently enough with a simple request for a visit from the U.S., describing what seems like an easy and straightforward agenda.
-A week later, 10 more people have been added to the CODEL, which have added their own staffers (aaaaah, the staffers – WHAT a venerable bunch, eh?).
+A week later, 10 more people have been added to the CODEL, which have added their own staffers (aaaaah, the staffers...).
 The agenda has tripled, and so have the resources you have mobilized.
 Next thing you know, you are roping in more and more hapless first and second-tour officers who have been blinded by the glitz of the VIP and gladly accept the glamorous tasks given to them.
 Like – be responsible for the VIP luggage.
 Or take their spouses carpet shopping.
 Or stand-by during an event in case anyone needs water.
 Or babysit the press at some obscure event.
 Or spend 3 whole days going to potential sites of interest to the visitors, like orphanages or factories, preparing an elaborate welcome program for them, only to learn a day later that the visit has been dropped off the program.
 Or procuring a piano for some event and carrying it to the event and then carrying it back (yup, that happened).
 The “luckier” ones get to be note-takers at important meetings with local politicians.
 Which also means, of course, that the moment the meeting is over (usually 10 pm), they have to run back to the Embassy and fervently write a meaningful cable about it all night long, to be cleared by 8 people in the next 2 days, and in the end they won’t even recognize the damned cable.

 Oh yes, working a CODEL is glam.
 I worked one last week.
 It was fabulous.
 I was “baggage and passports.”
 You can only fantasize about the amazing things I had to do.
 I’ll tell you one thing though – if the CODEL happens to come on a Mil plane, rather than fly commercial, that means that as “luggage and passports” you get to walk on the tarmac.
 The plane security guys (cryptically called “ravens”) may even let you on the plane to see it inside where the pilot will give you a tour!
 That is some plane, ladies and gentleman!
 I also got to meet a couple of the security guys who worked with the CODEL and they were wonderful.
 All in all, a VIP visit is a circus but is also quite entertaining; you meet some really nice and cool people; you get to see how policy and diplomacy are shaped in action; and you definitely begin dreaming about being important and flying on a mil plane.
 Plus, you rack a whole bunch of overtime.
 Can’t wait for my next one.